Brightest flashlight of 2018

 So it is a real sub 10cm hotrod that blows everything out of the water that is currently available in stock format!
 The Emisar is only available at 2 stores worldwide at the moment.
 Those include Intl outdoor in China (see link) and Mtn Electronics in the US (see link).

 The light can be used with a single 18650, 18500, 18350 or 16340 cell.
 For each battery type there is a special body part.
 Because the body can be replaced for a shorter or longer version.
 It has a simplified Narsil UI firmware on its driver.
+One common problem with the light is that it can be activated accidentally while carrying it in your pocket.
+This is due to the electronic side switch.
+You should always do a lock-out by twisting the tailcap to cut electric contact.

 It's the brightest currently available single-cell flashlight.. that was a mouth full.
 And only around $40.